The New Year is well underway and soon it’ll be summer hols for schools, end of fiscal years and vacation time. It’s

 |Read Also: 20 Most Beautiful places to visit in February in India|

 This enchanting North African region experienced a great deal of political unrest during 2015.
 However, the country’s back with a bang and tourism is booming again.
 The new Grand Egyptian Museum has gathered major archaeological artifacts from a number of other museums.
-The new museum is a grand
+The new museum is a grand endeavor, attracting many tourists from around the world.
+Egypt is one of the most historically and culturally rich, best places you could visit.

 |Read Also: List of the Top 10 the World’s Highest Points in India|

-3. Nepal and Bhutan
+3. Nepal and Bhutan – Country in South Asia

 March is the perfect time to travel to these cold Himalayan regions.
 It’s usually dry and cool in March, perfect for touring the two regions.
-Be sure to sign up for the helicopter flight to the top of The Taktsang Monastery (Tiger’s Nest).
-Here you can enjoy a fabulous picnic, while taking in the incredible view above the clouds.
+Be sure to sign up for the helicopter flight to the top of the Taktsang Monastery (Tiger’s Nest).
+Here you can enjoy a fabulous picnic while taking in the incredible view above the clouds.
 Nepal and Bhutan are both known for their intense Buddhist culture.
 Be sure to visit a few hillside monasteries, buy some frankincense, and explore the villages on foot.

 |Read Also: 20 Best Camping Destinations in The World and The Best Times to Travel|